MB581/Traveler-trip_MongoDB_Dashboard/README.md

 ![Total cost](https://github.com/user-attachments/assets/15a5667b-9ffb-489f-bfc6-ec38b6c9437f)

-Description: A bar chart comparing the total costs (accommodation and transportation) for each destination.
+Description: These line and area charts comparing the total costs (accommodation and transportation) for each destination.

 Insights: Paris and Rome incur the highest total costs, while destinations like Phuket and Bangkok are more budget-friendly, reflecting their appeal to cost-conscious travelers.